Mitt Romney: Non-academic awards and honors

 People magazine included Romney in its 50 Most Beautiful People list for 2002, and in 2004, a foundation that promotes the Olympic truce gave him its inaugural Truce Ideal Award.
 The Cranbrook School gave him its Distinguished Alumni Award in 2005.
-In 2008, he shared with his wife Ann the Canterbury Medal from The Becket Fund for Religious Liberty, for "refus[ing] to compromise their principles and faith" during the presidential campaign.
+In 2008, he shared with his wife Ann the Canterbury Medal from the Becket Fund for Religious Liberty, for "refus[ing] to compromise their principles and faith" during the presidential campaign.
 In 2012, Time magazine included Romney in their List of The 100 Most Influential People in the World.

-In 2021, Romney received the Profile in Courage Award.
+In 2021, Romney received the Profile in Courage Award for being the only member of his party to vote to convict Donald Trump during his first impeachment trial.

+In 2024, Romney received the annual Legislative Achievement Award from the National Emergency Management Association for his efforts in creating the Wildland Fire Mitigation and Management Commission in Utah.